selkeleth/qPack/README.md

 This is pre-release staging of qPack code.
 Use with extreme caution!
 Features may be under development at any time.

-qPack is a set of tools designed for Audiobookshelf users who are comfortable on the Linux CLI.
-It currently makes no attempt to retrieve descriptions or any other information except what it assumes from Audiobookshelf's behavior.
-There are some ways to tweak settings for some other users.
+qPack is a toolset to manage podcast files on disk that begin with {title}.mp3, particularly Audiobookshelf mp3's, and make them into manageable, shareable archives.
+It is intended for Linux users who are comfortable on the CLI but has a TUI, an analysis report, and common archiving options available from the main menu so technically very little CLI knowledge is required.

+qPack has two major tools - qPackRename.sh which is able to directly rename your podcasts named {title}.mp3 into something more useable, like {podcast name} - {release date} - {title} [{year}_MP3/{bit rate}] which also means you can copy and paste the name into the Title _and manually changing the _ to a /_. qPack assumes that your podcast directory has the name that's best for sharing, and the file name as the title that's best for sharing, and it gets the rest of the information it needs from the file's metadata.
+If you want to make another pack from the same directory at a later date then just run it again and it will skip the files that already have the "[{year}" in the name.

+**qPackRename.sh does not have an undo.
+Use --dry-run until you are sure you want what you see!**

+qPack.sh has various options for making torrent data directories using those as source directories and the renamed files, hardlinking (or copying) the cover and files per the user's specifications, syncing it up to a seedbox if the user has one, and putting the .torrent in the user's watch directories if desired.

 Currently staged:
-- qPack.sh's aspirational form is described below.
-Its current state is that it can be run with no parameters or with a target directory.
+- qPack.sh's in a less than aspiration form is there.
+Its current state is that it can be run with no parameters but a target directory.
 Use ? to see available options and commands such as "o 1" to start jobs.
     The overview with the functions I am working on:
 - qPack.sh: A script that works on a target directory with files that have the